abhinav-meduri/CS372-final-project/README.md

    - Contact repository maintainer for data access

    **Note:** Without these files, the application will not run.
 The system needs the patent database and pre-computed embeddings for similarity search.

+   **Important:** The model must be retrained with 10 features (BM25 and CPC features removed based on ablation study).
+If you have an older model trained with 13 features, you'll need to retrain it using the training scripts in `scripts/training/`.

 5. **Configure API Keys (Optional - for online search)** Create a `.env` file: